apache/lucenenet/websites/site/contributing/documentation.md

 * Copy the build output of the documentation site to this new folder.
 The build output will be all of the files in the `/websites/apidocs/_site` in your main lucene.net checked out Git repository.
 * Commit and push these changes
 * The new version documentation will be live.
 Due to the amount of new files committed, the new files may take up to 60 minutes to become live.
-* Create a named branch on the main [`lucenenet`](https://github.com/apache/lucenenet) repository with the same name: `docs/[Version]`, for example `docs/4.8.0-beta00008` based on commit of the latest (if any) changes made to the docs in the `lucenenet` repository.
-This branch is used for linking to on the API docs "Improve this Doc" button.
-* The last step is to update the website which is manual process currently.
+* Next the website needs updating which is a manual process currently:
   * In the `/websites/site/download` folder there should be a document per release.
 It's normally fine to copy the document of the latest release for the same major version.
 For a new major version some modifications may be needed.
   * Ensure the correct version number is listed in the header and the nuget download snippet.
   * Update the `Status` and `Released` heading information.